neurobionics/robot-ci/README.md

       > *Note: ubuntu is NOT compatible with Raspberry Pi 4*
    - Provide your `admin password` and `user password`.
 Users are created based on the `EMAIL_ADDRESS` secret, for example, if `EMAIL_ADDRESS` secret is set to "user1@example.com,user2@example.com", two users will be created: "user1" and "user2" and the first user will be considered the admin and all other users will be considered regular users.
    - Configure WiFi settings for additional home networks
-   - Be sure to record this information--you will need it (e.g. access point login info)
+   - **Be sure to record this information--you will need it (e.g. access point login info)**
    - ☕ Grab a cup of coffee.
 This process takes about ten minutes
-3. Once the build is complete, click on the **build**, and the OS image will be available as an artifact in the Actions tab.
-It will be a .zip file available for download.
+3. When the workflow finishes, click the completed Build run in the Actions tab.
+Scroll down to Artifacts and download the .zip file.
+4. If the build fails, check your secrets for typos or missing values.
 </details>

 <details>